 Linda, who is voiced by Maya Rudolph and more than accustomed to chaos as a first-grade teacher, can be found making cupcakes in the likeness of her children or adopting robots that previously tried to destroy her family as her own children.

-These acts of love ending up helping her family on their quest to save the world, which ultimately falls into the hands of her daughter Katie, voiced by Abbi Jacobson, who combines creativity inherited from her mom along with her father’s guidance to get the job done.
+These acts of love end up helping her family on their quest to save the world, which ultimately falls into the hands of her daughter Katie, voiced by Abbi Jacobson, who combines creativity inherited from her mom along with her father’s guidance to get the job done.

 Linda Mitchell’s love, however, is equally tempered with a fiery female ferocity that is not to be messed with.
 She busts the most heads out of anyone throughout the movie.
 While she is exceedingly gentle to those she cares for, mess with her kids and she’ll rip your f’in heart out.

 “I am Linda Mitchell, mother of two.
 Look upon me with fear,” she tells the robots after she ripped one of their mechanical hearts out and holds it over her head before she whips it into her purse and beats the crap out of them with it.